 Other age spot treatments

-Treatments like laser skin resurfacing, which is designed to smooth out the texture of the skin, are also used to diffuse brown spots.
+Treatments like laser skin resurfacing, which is designed to smooth the skin’s texture, are also used to diffuse age spots.
 The type of treatment your physician chooses will depend on whether you have deep sun damage and whether you have red spots in addition to brown areas.

 Fraxel ReStore

-Used on various skin conditions in addition to brown spots, Fraxel ReStore uses pulses from a laser directed at tiny areas of skin in a desired area.
-Pulses cause controlled damage, resulting in the body growing new, youthful skin to grow back and replace damaged skin.
+Used for various skin conditions, including brown spots, Fraxel ReStore uses pulses from a laser directed at tiny areas of skin within the desired area.
+Pulses cause controlled damage, prompting the body to produce new, youthful skin to replace damaged skin.
 Treatment lasts about 30 minutes.
-You may experience some redness and swelling for a day or two, and you will need to protect the skin with sunscreen and other skin protection.
+You may experience some redness and swelling for a day or two, and you will need to protect your skin with sunscreen and other protective measures.

 How is treatment paid for?